felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added the 'inLanguage' attribute.
+	* Added the 'inLanguage' attribute to all schema types.
 * *Bugfixes*
 	* None
 * *Developer Notes*